Loading...

 Since 2018, in cooperation with the BNP Paribas Foundation, we have run the tutoring program Knowledge to the Max, which aims to support the education of children and young people from refugee families, primarily those with learning difficulties and at risk of dropping out.
 Young people participating in the program (9-18 years old) receive learning support in the form of individual meetings with a volunteer tutor, and, if necessary, private lessons and group classes to prepare for the high school diploma and the 8th-grade exam.
 They also participate in workshops, integration meetings, and joint educational and cultural outings.
 Education specialists are in constant contact with the families of children in the program, offering them the necessary support.
 In the 2024/2025 school year, 100 children are participating in the program, and 30 of them are receiving scholarships to cover education-related costs.

-In Warsaw, we currently run two daycare centers for foreign children.
-One is located on-site at MAL (Place of Local Activity) and is open to all children with experience of migration, including refugees.
-The other operates at the refugee accommodation center on ul.
-Ogrodowa and is attended by children from Ukraine.
+In Warsaw, we currently run two day care centers for foreign children.
+One is located on-site at MAL (Place of Local Activity) and is open to all children with migration and refugee experience.
+The other operates at the refugee accommodation center in the Wola district and is attended by children from Ukraine.
+In 2024, a total of 151 children were enrolled in the Warsaw day care centers.

-At the daycare centers, children receive daily support and care, learning assistance and psychological support.
-Our main goal is to support them in the educational process.
-The youngest learn Polish with us, prepare for school activities, and receive individual tutoring if necessary.
-They also have access to psychological assistance, and participate in outings to cultural institutions and development activities.
-In 2023, a total of 200 refugee children were enrolled in our daycare centers.
+At the day care centers, children receive daily support and care.
+Our main goal is to support them in the educational process — they learn Polish with us, prepare for school, and receive individual tutoring if needed.
+They also have access to psychological assistance, and participate in trips to cultural institutions and developmental activities.

-The Warsaw daycare centers are a natural extension of the interventions that the foundation launched in 2022 after Russia’s full-scale invasion of Ukraine: friendly spaces at reception points, educational points, and daycare centers at accommodation centers for people from Ukraine.
-From March 2022 to the end of 2023, several thousand children fleeing the war have visited them.
+The Warsaw day care centers are a natural extension of the intervention actions the Foundation launched in 2022 after Russia’s full-scale invasion of Ukraine: friendly spaces at reception points and day care centers at accommodation centers for people from Ukraine.
+Between March 2022 and the end of 2023, these centers provided support to over ten thousand children fleeing the war.

-For more than 10 years, the foundation also ran a multicultural daycare center in Łomża, which provided integration and educational support to children with migration and refugee experience, mainly from Chechnya, Ukraine and Belarus.
-The daycare center closed in September 2023 due to lack of funding.
+For over 10 years, the Foundation also ran a multicultural day care center in Łomża, which provided integration and educational support to children with migration and refugee experience, mainly from Chechnya, Ukraine, and Belarus.
+The day care center was closed in mid-2024 due to a lack of funding.

 Watch a video recorded in one of Warsaw's community centers!